Halalaluyafail3/LuaPreprocessor/README.md

 $tostring($concat a b c;) -- "abc"
 $tostring(\$concat a b c;) -- "$concat a b c;"
 ```
-* `totokens`: Converts a string to tokens, doing the opposite function of `tostring`.
-The symbol `$`, the name `totokens`, and the string are replaced by the tokens read from the string.
+* `totokens`: Expects a string literal after the string literal or name `totokens` which is converted to the tokens it represents, doing the opposite function of `tostring`.
+The symbol `$`, the string literal or name `totokens`, and the string literal are replaced by the tokens read from the string.
 ```lua
 $totokens"abc" -- abc
 $totokens"(1+2)" -- (1+2)
 $totokens"$lua(1+2)" -- 3, the $ in the resulting tokens gets expanded after totokens finishes
 $totokens$tostring(a b c) -- a b c, tostring and totokens do opposite things
 ```
 * `notnow`: Adds 'not nows' to tokens.
-The brackets in this description are used to indicate optionality, `[number]` means a number may or may not appear. `number` refers to a nonnegative integer, or a floating pointer number that is exactly representable as a nonnegative integer.
-This macro is overloaded to do multiple things:
+The brackets in this description are used to indicate optionality, e.g. `[number]` means a number may or may not appear. `number` refers to a nonnegative integer literal, or a floating point literal that is exactly representable as a nonnegative integer.
+This macro is overloaded to do multiple things and shall have one of the following forms after the `$` token (`notnow` represents the string literal or name `notnow`):
     * `notnow [number] ;`: Adds the specified number of 'not nows' to the symbol `$`, or one if no number is specified.
-The name `notnow`, the number, and the symbol `;` will be removed.
+The string literal or name `notnow`, the number (if specified), and the symbol `;` will be removed.
     * `notnow [number] : symbol`: Adds the specified number of 'not now's to the symbol, or one if no number is specified.
-The symbol `$`, the name `notnow`, the number, and the symbol `:` will be removed.
+The symbol `$`, the string literal or name `notnow`, the number (if specified), and the symbol `:` will be removed.
     * `notnow [number] [::] bracketed token sequence`: Adds the specified number of 'not nows' to the symbols in the bracketed token sequence, or one if no number is specified.
-If the symbol `::` is not specified, any `$` symbols without 'not nows' will not be evaluated after the opening bracket.
-The symbol `$`, the name `notnow`, the number, the symbol `::`, and the beginning and ending brackets will be removed.
+If the symbol `::` is not specified, any `$` symbols without 'not nows' will not be evaluated within the bracketed token sequence.
+The symbol `$`, the string literal or name `notnow`, the number (if specified), the symbol `::` (if specified), and the beginning and ending brackets will be removed.
     * `notnow [number] ? [::] bracketed token sequence`: Moves the tokens inside of the bracketed token sequence to the end of the visible tokens.
-Any `$` symbols without 'not nows' will not be evaluated after the opening bracket if the symbol `::` is not specified.
+Any `$` symbols without 'not nows' will not be evaluated within the bracketed token sequence if the symbol `::` is not specified.
 After moving the tokens, it will scan those tokens, then add the specified number of 'not nows' to the symbols, or one if no number is specified.
-The remaining tokens (if any) are placed back, and the symbol `$`, the name `notnow`, the number, the symbol `?`, the symbol `::`, and the beginning and ending brackets will be removed.
+The remaining tokens (if any) are placed back, and the symbol `$`, the string literal or name `notnow`, the number (if specified), the symbol `?`, the symbol `::` (if specified), and the beginning and ending brackets will be removed.
 ```lua
 $notnow;none -- $none, same as \$ here
 $tostring($notnow:]) -- "]", same as \] here, this is interesting if the token used is created from another macro